-Advise your client to have the land tested by an experienced contaminated site investigator.
+It could help you to sell the land if it is tested by an experienced contaminated site investigator.
+This will enable you to tell prospective purchasers if the site poses any risks for future uses.
 Your regional or unitary council may be able to advise you of consultants experienced in this work.
 Otherwise look in the Yellow Pages under Environmental Consultants.
-Your regional or unitary council can also advise how to best manage and clean up a contaminated site.